James Frey: Media skepticism

-On January 8, 2006, The Smoking Gun website published an article called "A Million Little Lies: Exposing James Frey's Fiction Addiction," alleging that Frey fabricated large parts of his memoirs, including details about his criminal record.
-One incident in the book that came under particular scrutiny was a 1986 train-automobile collision in St. Joseph Township, Michigan.
+On January 8, 2006, The Smoking Gun website published an article called "A Million Little Lies: Exposing James Frey's Fiction Addiction," alleging that Frey made up large parts of his memoirs, including details about his criminal record.
+An incident in the book which has been particularly scrutinized was a 1986 train–automobile collision in St. Joseph Township, Michigan.

-The website stated that Frey was never incarcerated and that he had greatly exaggerated the circumstances of a key arrest detailed in the memoir: hitting a police officer with his car, while high on crack, which led to a violent mêlée with multiple officers and an 87-day jail sentence.
-In the police report that TSG uncovered, Frey was held at a police station for no more than five hours before posting a bond of a few hundred dollars for some minor offenses.
+The website said that Frey was never incarcerated and that he had greatly exaggerated the circumstances of a key arrest detailed in the memoir: hitting a police officer with his car, while high on crack, which led to a violent mêlée with multiple officers and an 87-day jail sentence.
+In the police report which TSG uncovered, Frey was held at a police station for no more than five hours before posting a bond of a few hundred dollars for minor offenses.
 The arresting officer, according to TSG, recalled Frey as having been polite and cooperative.

-The book's hardcover (Doubleday) and paperback (Anchor Books) publishers initially stood by Frey, but examination of the evidence caused the publishers to alter their stances.
-As a consequence, the publishers decided to include a publisher's note and an author's note from Frey as disclaimers to be included in future publications.
+The book's hardcover (Doubleday) and paperback (Anchor Books, part of Doubleday) publishers initially stood by Frey, but upon examining the evidence, the publishers altered their stances.
+As a consequence, the publishers decided to include a publisher's note and an author's note from Frey as disclaimers which are included in subsequent publications.

-The Minneapolis Star Tribune had questioned Frey's claims as early as 2003.
+The Minneapolis Star Tribune started to question Frey's claims as early as 2003.
 Frey responded by saying, "I've never denied I've altered small details."
-In a May 2003 interview, Frey claimed that his publisher had fact-checked his first book.
+In a May 2003 interview, he claimed that his publisher had fact-checked his first book.
 On January 11, 2006, Frey appeared with his mother on Larry King Live.
 He defended his work, claiming that all memoirs alter minor details for literary effect.
-Frey consistently referred to the reality of his addiction, which he said was the principal point of his work.
+He consistently referred to the reality of his addiction, which he said was the principal point of his work.
 Oprah Winfrey called at the end of the show, defending the essence of Frey's book and the inspiration it provided to her viewers, but said she relied on the publisher to assess the book's authenticity.